greenervigil/100-days-of-code/log.md

 **Thoughts** Not too bad of a day.
 I did complete the weeks coursework in the AI course and all of the lectures in the Algorithm course.
 There is a homework assignment which may take up a lot of time which  I hope I can use for this challenge.
 It is a percolation algorithm assignment.

 **Link(s) to work**: [CodeEval Profile](https://www.codeeval.com/profile/greenervigil/)

+### Day 8: January 19, Thursday

+**Today's Progress**: Worked on the Bit Position code challenge, the Wines challenge, and the Read More challenge for codeeval.
+Started working with BitSets but could not seem to get it to work properly.
+Outside of coding I have been working on the [Algorithms Part I](https://www.coursera.org/learn/algorithms-part1/home/welcome) course and reading the book which I was able to find in pdf online.
+I am working on the first assignment which is a percolation algorithm.
+Finished up the first week videos and quiz for the AI course on [Edx](https://courses.edx.org/courses/course-v1:ColumbiaX+CSMM.101x+1T2017/info)

+**Thoughts** It is surprising how quickly an hour can go by.
+Especially when you are stuck.
+I managed to make some head way on the codeeval challenges.
+I plan to move away from those for a bit and work on the Java Web Developer nano Degree I signed up for.
+I am on the second project which is building a Soccer League Organizer.
+I walked away from this for a bit because I was stuying for the OCA exam, but I think it is time to return.

+**Link(s) to work**: [CodeEval Profile](https://www.codeeval.com/profile/greenervigil/)